More rain to strike already drenched and devastated eastern Kentucky as region remains in search and rescue mode after fatal flooding – KION546

 Officials believe thousands have been affected, and efforts to rebuild some areas may take years, the governor has said.
 The state’s estimated losses are potentially in the “tens if not the hundreds of millions of dollars,” Beshear noted Saturday.

-More than 10,000 homes and businesses in the region were in the dark early Sunday, according to PowerOutages.us; three drinking water systems were totally out of operation Saturday, the governor said.
+More than 10,000 homes and businesses in the region were in the dark early Sunday, according to PowerOutage.us; three drinking water systems were totally out of operation Saturday, the governor said.

 “The water is still high in some counties.
 It’s crested in most, but not all.
 Water systems overwhelmed.
 So, either no water or water that’s not safe, that you have to boil,” Beshear said.